nathanho27/nathanho27/README.md

 # Nathan Ho

-Hi, I’m Nathan — an aspiring Data Analyst with a background in Statistics and Data Science from UC Santa Barbara.
+Hi, I’m Nathan.
+I am an aspiring Data Analyst with a background in Statistics and Data Science from UC Santa Barbara.
-I enjoy exploring data from different angles — cleaning, modeling, and visualizing insights that help tell a story.
+I enjoy exploring data from different angles and cleaning, modeling, and visualizing insights that help tell a story.
-My work focuses on turning raw data into something clear, visual, and useful.
+My work focuses on turning raw data into clear, visual, and useful information.

 <!--
 **nathanho27/nathanho27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.